systematic-magic/AgingPubMed/editorials_pdf.rst

 2.4.
 Check that capitalization of scientific terms is correct.
 We suggest you use the :ref:`following procedure<correct_case_check>` if you are in doubt regarding this or that term.

 2.5.
+Check Latin terms:

-Check that following Latin terms are written in italics: *in vivo, in vitro, in utero, in situ, via*.
+	- The following Latin terms should be formatted in italics: *ex vivo, in silico, in situ, in vitro, in vivo*.

-For other Latin terms either italics or :ref:`plain text<plain_text>` is acceptable.
+	- et al, etc, and via should be formatted in :ref:`plain text<plain_text>`.

+	- :ref:`Plain text<plain_text>` is acceptable for all other Latin terms not noted above.

 2.6.
 Check that species and gene names are written in italics.